Dormant Companies and Their Filing Obligations in Singapore

 - The company is not required to file financial statements with ACRA

-A “private dormant relevant company” is a dormant company which is not listed and not a subsidiary of a listed company.
+A “private dormant relevant company” is a dormant company that is not listed and not a subsidiary of a listed company.
 The assets of such a company also cannot exceed S$500,000.

 If your dormant company is unlisted, its annual returns have to be filed within 7 months after its FYE.
 If your dormant company is listed, its annual returns have to be filed 5 months after its FYE.